ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 A security notion that we have right now is called security with abort.
 Intuitively speaking, everyone learns only their own output.
-Or the protocol aborts, and nobody gets any output.
+Or the protocol aborts, in that case nobody gets any output.

-This security notion is ok, but it's really not the best.
+So we have this in these previous works.

+What we have so far is good, but there are rooms for improvement.
-The adversary gets to abort the protocol if it wants to.
+Right now the adversary gets to abort the protocol when it wants to.
 When that happens, we also call it a "denial of service" attack.
 It's well known that this kind of situation cannot be prevented with dishonest majority.
-Also, for the quantum setting, not only does nobody gets any output, but all quantum inputs are consumed and lost to the no-cloning theorem.
+And when it does happen, nobody gets any outputs.
+Also, all quantum inputs are consumed and lost to the no-cloning theorem.
-So the parties might not be able to even re-run the protocol.
+So the parties might not even be able to re-try the protocol.

 So we wanna ask: Is there anything we can do about this?

 # SWIA

 It turns out that the answer is yes.
-There's this stronger security notion called "identifiable abort".
+There's this other security notion called "identifiable abort".
 It means that when things go wrong, everyone at least knows whose to blame.

 This idea was introduced in 2014 by this work.